-Small business owners in the Volunteer State know how important it is to stay up to date on minimum wage regulations.
+Small-business owners in the Volunteer State know how important it is to stay up to date on Tennessee minimum wage regulations.
 You want to make sure you’re complying, of course.
 But staying aware of upcoming changes also lets you better plan for the future of your business.

 That’s why we put together this quick guide with a summary of minimum wage laws and restrictions in Tennessee.

 Learn how to formalize and grow your business.
 Check out the Employer Launchpad.

 The minimum wage in Tennessee is $7.25, which is the same as the federal minimum wage.
 The last time Tennessee chose to raise its minimum wage was in 2009 when the mandated hourly pay went up to the current $7.25.
 Local governments in Tennessee continue to raise the minimum wage at the same rate as the state.

 Tennessee is one of five states that does not have a minimum wage law, or exemptions for certain categories of workers, like tipped employees and full-time students.
 When a state doesn’t have a minimum wage, then the federal rate applies.
 Tennessee also doesn’t have an overtime law, so federal overtime rules apply.

 According to the U.S. Bureau of Labor Statistics, about 4 percent of hourly workers in Tennessee earned at or below $7.25 an hour, the highest percentage of minimum wage workers in the country.

 Are there plans to institute a minimum wage in Tennessee?